fyngyrz/slacker/README.md

 **my reaction is derp**

 There are two ways to add macros to the system.
 The first can be done right from slack.
-Just invoke the bot with the style:
+Just invoke the slash command with the style:

 **/m [style pizza I love me some pizza]**